Piltene Castle: Archaeological excavations

 In 1976 - 1977, Latvian archaeologist Ēvalds Mugurēvičs conducted excavations in the area of Piltene Castle, which revealed fragments of the castle grounds, a ditch and a bridge.

 Current status

-Some of the fragments of both rounded cannon towers and the few low wall walls of the convent building have been preserved.
+Some of the fragments of both rounded cannon towers and the few low walls of the convent building have been preserved.
 About half of the tower's height of 6 m has been preserved from a small round tower.
 There is also a southern moat in the Venta river valley.
 One hundred meters east of the fortress is Lutheran Piltene parish church.